 Have a Strategy

 There are a lot of considerations that go into breed selection.
 I chose Nigerian Dwarfs because I can stuff them in my Honda Fit for vet visits and wrestle them onto the milkstand.
-Also, I wanted a breed that would be easy to sell as pets on Craigslist.
+Also, I wanted a breed that would be easy to sell as pets online.
 Since they have twins or triplets, I can even sell kids in pairs to make sure kids will have companions in their new homes.
 Also, their milk is great for cheese-making.

 But the primary reason I chose this breed is to have milk year round.
 My does can be bred every 3-4 weeks all year long.
 So, I set the kidding schedule to ensure milk production.
 The downside of smaller goats is that you need more of them.
 And that means work on the milk stand.
 They also seem like pets.
 So, their small size and the pet-factor make them a bad choice for meat.